KentThylstrupAdel/HomeLab/docs/10-scripting-and-automation.md

     python scripts/k8s_status.py --pods

-Check pods in a specific namespace:
+Check a specific namespace:

     python scripts/k8s_status.py --namespace monitoring

-List available namespaces:
+List namespaces:

     python scripts/k8s_status.py --namespaces

-Display available options:
+Show available options:

     python scripts/k8s_status.py --help

-## Technical Approach
+## Implementation

-The script currently interacts with Kubernetes by executing `kubectl` commands through Python's `subprocess` module.
+The script uses Python's `subprocess` module to execute `kubectl` commands and requests Kubernetes output in JSON format.

-Kubernetes data is requested in JSON format and parsed in Python.
-The resulting data structures are then used to determine node and pod health.
+The JSON responses are parsed in Python and evaluated to determine resource health.

+Node health is determined from the Kubernetes `Ready` condition.
+Pod health is determined from container readiness, while successfully completed Jobs are treated as healthy.

-The script also uses exit codes so that its result can later be consumed by other automation or monitoring tools.
+The script returns a non-zero exit code when a health check fails, allowing it to be used by other automation or CI/CD processes in the future.

-## Current Scope
+## Development

-This is an early step toward using scripting as part of the HomeLab's broader automation approach.
+This is the first step toward using Python for infrastructure scripting within the homelab.

-The current implementation intentionally remains relatively simple while I build experience with Python and infrastructure scripting.
-Future scripts and improvements will be added when they solve an actual operational or automation need within the HomeLab.
+The current implementation is intentionally relatively simple while I develop practical experience with Python.
+Future scripting will be added when there is an operational problem where scripting provides an appropriate solution.